Village of Massena officials propose increase in size of allowable garbage containers

-MASSENA — Village of Massena officials are proposing a change in their solid waste regulations that would allow the use of a larger garbage container.
+MASSENA — Village of Massena officials are proposing a change in their solid waste regulations to allow use of a larger garbage container.

 The maximum-sized container currently authorized is up to 32 gallons.
 With the proposed change, that would increase to 34 gallons.